thephez/backup-readme/platform/markdown/tutorial-retrieve-a-data-contract.md

 }
 [/block]
 ## Updating the client app list

-[block:callout]
-{
-  "type": "info",
+> 📘
+>
-  "body": "In many cases it may be desirable to work with a newly retrieved data contract using the `<contract name>.<contract document>` syntax (e.g. `dpns.domain`).
-Data contracts that were created after the client was initialized or not included in the initial client options can be added via `client.getApps().set(...)`."
+> In many cases it may be desirable to work with a newly retrieved data contract using the `<contract name>.<contract document>` syntax (e.g. `dpns.domain`).
+Data contracts that were created after the client was initialized or not included in the initial client options can be added via `client.getApps().set(...)`.
-}
-[/block]

 [block:code]
 {
   "codes": [